yuckyh/phisher-cop/README.md

 ### GitHub

+Make a separate branch for each feature or bugfix you work on.
 When you are done working on your branch, don't forget to make a pull request and ping someone for review.

 ## Training the model